Smooth Exact Gradient Descent Learning in Spiking Neural Networks

 In the following, we apply spike-based gradient descent learning on the neural network models with continuous spike times identified above.
-We choose single neuron models with an analytical solution between spikes and for the time of an upcoming spike.
-The former enables and the latter simplifies the use of efficient event-based simulations and modern automatic differentiation libraries~\cite{bradbury2018jax}.
+We choose single neuron models with a closed-form solution between spikes and for the time of an upcoming spike.
+The former enables and the latter simplifies the use of efficient event-based simulations and modern automatic differentiation libraries~\cite{bradbury2018jax,engelken2023sparseprop}.

-Interestingly, such solutions in terms of elementary functions exist for the QIF neuron with temporally extended, exponentially decaying input currents if the time constant of the input current is half the membrane time constant (Supplemental Material Sec.~I).
-The condition on the synaptic time constant is compatible with often assumed biologically plausible values, for example with a membrane time constant about \qty{10}{\ms} and a synaptic time constant about \qty{5}{\ms}~\cite{gerstner2014neuronal,DA01}.
+Interestingly, such solutions exist for the QIF with temporally extended, exponentially decaying synaptic input currents if $\taus=\taum/2$~\cite{Supp}.
+This is compatible with often assumed biologically plausible values, for example with a membrane time constant about \qty{10}{\ms} and a synaptic time constant about \qty{5}{\ms}~\cite{gerstner2014neuronal,DA01}.
 In the examples in this article, we therefore use these values.

-In one of our applications we employ oscillating QIF neurons with infinitesimally short input currents.
-Between spikes, they evolve with a constant rate of change using an appropriate representation~\cite{EK86,latham2000intrinsic,I07,gerstner2014neuronal}, which further simplifies the event-based simulations.
+In the last of our three applications we employ oscillating QIFs with infinitesimally short input currents.
+Between spikes, they evolve with a constant rate of change in an appropriate phase representation~\cite{EK86,latham2000intrinsic,I07,gerstner2014neuronal}, which further simplifies the event-based simulations.
+While their spike times are continuous, they are not smooth, as the derivative with respect to the time or weight of an input spike time jumps if it crosses another one.